Irish folklore: English colonization

 During the 16th century, the English conquest overthrew the traditional political and religious autonomy of the country.

 Great Famine

 The Great famine of the 1840s, and the deaths and emigration it brought, weakened a still powerful Gaelic culture, especially within the rural proletariat, which was at the time the most traditional social grouping.
 At the time, intellectuals such as Sir William Wilde expressed concerns on the decay of traditional beliefs:

 Modern society

-Moreover, in the last decades, capitalism has helped overcoming special spatial barriers making it easier for cultures to merge into one another (such as the amalgam between Samhain and Halloween).
+Moreover, global migration has helped overcoming special spatial barriers making it easier for cultures to merge into one another (such as the amalgam between Samhain and Halloween).

 All those events have led to a massive decline of native learned Gaelic traditions and Irish language, and with Irish tradition being mainly an oral tradition, this has led to a loss of identity and historical continuity, in a similar nature to Durkheim's anomie.